 module: Introduction of a standard unit testing framework.

 Python 2.x continued to evolve with new releases throughout the decade, including Python 2.1, 2.2, 2.3, 2.4, 2.5, 2.6, and 2.7.
-The last of the 2.x series, Python 2.7, was released in July 2010 and had extended support until 2020.
+The last version, Python 2.7, was released in July 2010 and was the last of the 2.x series, with extended support until 2020.

 Python 3.x (2008-Present)

 Python 3.0, released in December 2008, represented a significant break from previous versions.
 Although the transition from Python 2 to Python 3 was not fully backward compatible, it introduced many improvements and new features that laid the groundwork for the future of the language.
-Some of the key features of Python 3.x include:
+Some key features of Python 3.x include:

 - Print as a function: